perploug/Documentation/Documentation/Reference/Partials/index.md

----
-title: Partials
-description: Overview of the items related to partials
----

 #Partials
 A partial in Umbraco, is an insolated piece of functionality / markup, you wish to keep seperate from your ordinary templates.